Project Finances Guide

 Analogous Estimation

 This method leverages the cost data from similar, completed projects to estimate the cost of the current one.
-Its particularly useful when you have historical data for projects of a similar scope.
+It‘s particularly useful when you have historical data for projects of a similar scope.
 For example, if your company has built a similar 50-unit apartment building in the past, you can use the costs from that project as a baseline for estimating the cost of a new apartment building with slight adjustments based on changes in materials or location.

 Example: In software development, if a previous project for developing a mobile app took 1,000 hours and cost $50,000, and the current project is slightly larger but similar in functionality, you might estimate the new project will take 1,200 hours and cost around $60,000.